Tea Travels!™... Tea & Health: Exploring Herbal Teas & Infusions

 Have fun exploring the many wonderful benefits that herbs and teas have to offer; use them for brewing, baking or seasoning your savories and sweets.

-72 pages of how to’s, history, etiquette and FAQ about afternoon tea, serving styles and more.
+72 pages of how to’s, 27 photos, history, etiquette and FAQ about afternoon tea, serving styles and more.

 64 pages, 21 color photos.
-A complete holiday menu includes 25 easy to prepare recipes; theme teas, decorating & gift ideas; invitation template & secret sources.
+A complete holiday menu includes 25 easy to prepare recipes; theme teas, decorating & gift ideas; invitation template and secret sources.